 Published by Kurt Gailey

-This is where I'm supposed to brag about how I've written seven novels, three screenplays, thousands of short stories, and three self-help books, and one children's early-reader, but I'd rather stay humble.
+This is where I'm supposed to brag about how I've written seven novels, five screenplays, thousands of short stories, and three self-help books, and one children's early-reader, but I'd rather stay humble.
 You can find out about things I've written or follow my barchive (web archive, aka 'blog) at xenosthesia.com or follow me on twitter @kurt_gailey.
 I love sports and music and books, so if you're an athlete or in a band or you're a writer, give me a follow and I'll most likely follow you back.
 I've even been known to promote other people's projects.
 View all posts by Kurt Gailey